yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 ```

 #### What would be ideal disk area to perform the following task that require high I/O operations ?
-*The task description*: a big tar file contains around 52000 small files, each file containing one or more nucleotide sequences.
-Unpack the tar file and convert the nUcleic acids sequences in each file to corresponding protein sequences using *transeq* software.
+*The task description*: Analysis is based on a big tar file containing around 52000 small files, each one comprises one or more nucleotide sequences.
+Unpack the tar file and convert the nucleic acids sequences in each file to corresponding protein sequences using *transeq* software.
 Once analysis is finished, pack all files into a tar file again.

 *Background*: The “normal” Lustre based project-specific directories, *scratch* and *projappl*, can store large amounts of data and make it accessible to all the nodes of Puhti.
 However, these directories are not good for managing a large number of files.
-If you anyhow need to work with a huge number of files, you should consider using the NVME based local temporary scratch directories, either through normal or interactive batch jobs.
+If you need to work with a huge number of smaller files, you should consider using the NVME based local temporary scratch directories, either through normal or interactive batch jobs.

 ***hints:***
 - Use interactive job option.
 One can launch an interactive session using the following command: